sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 Bioinformatics is often space and computation intensive, so we outsource our computational work to a bigger computer called a server.

 ***Why Linux?*** The majority of servers run on Linux, a free operating system which inherited its predecessor's (GNU's) mission to give users freedom.
 Linux is completely open source, allowing users to see and modify any part of its inner workings.
 Linux is also extremely stable, allowing servers to be up for years at a time without restarting.
-Learning about

 ## Task 2: get an ssh client
 ***Secure Shell(ssh):*** a protocol which creates a secure channel for two computers to communicate even over an unsecured network.
 This is how we will connect to EC2.